 Every patient’s treatment plan is different.
 You may undergo just a few treatments, or your treatment could last several weeks.

 We understand that cancer treatment isn’t the only thing going on in your life.
 So we make every effort to accommodate your needs.
 We’ll try to schedule your treatments at the most convenient time of day.
 If you need to go out of town, your doctor may be willing to approve a day off from treatment.

 Throughout your treatment, you’ll meet with the Radiation Oncologist and your Oncology Nurse every Tuesday.
 We’ll check on your condition, any side effects from treatment, and generally how you’re adjusting to the treatment process.
 We’ll make sure any pain you may have is being managed properly.
 You’ll have the opportunity to ask questions and express your wishes about your ongoing treatment.
 In between Tuesday meetings, you’re always welcome to visit your nurse to discuss any questions or concerns you may have.

 Meet Your Therapy Team

-Led by Director of Radiation Oncology, Brian Fuller, MD, the Radiation Therapy team at Bay Area Hospital is an elite corps of multidisciplinary professionals, each of them trained in oncology treatment.
+The Radiation Therapy team at Bay Area Hospital is an elite corps of multidisciplinary professionals, each of them trained in oncology treatment.
 National certifications in their respective fields assure you up-to-date treatment, delivered with exacting precision.

 Our medical physicist, certified by The American Board of Medical Physics, is responsible for the technical aspects of your radiation oncology treatment.
 He consults with your physician about your prescription for radiation therapy, he supervises the computerized planning and precise placement of the radiation beams, and he confirms the proper functioning of the linear accelerator that delivers your radiation treatment.